ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 </p>

 To improve target class balance in the dataset, several sampling algorithms were tested by different models.
 On the plot below you can see sum of 4 scores(f1, accuracy, precision and recall) which can show overall performance on resampled data.<br/>
 NearMiss algorithm performed the worst.
-Surprisingly there was no big difference between EditedNearestNeighbours, another undersampling algorithm, no sampling and various oversampling.
+Surprisingly there was no big difference between EditedNearestNeighbours, no sampling and various oversampling.
 Data without any sampling got best scores.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/22.png"/>
 </p>

-4 best performing on not resampled data classifiers were chosen for further model training: SVM, Nearest Neighbour, MLPC and Random Forest.<br/>
+4 best performing on not resampled data classifiers were chosen for further model training: Decision Tree, Nearest Neighbour, MLPC and Random Forest.<br/>
 Plots below show train and test scores for data without sampling.

 <p align="center">